DR SHIRLEENE ROBINSON

 He is regularly interviewed on JOY FM to discuss progress and issues with the 2016 elections.
 Fundraising events include the Charity Auction at the Closing Gala of the Melbourne Cabaret Festival in 2013, a successful Pozible campaign and a Fundraiser at Melbourne Town Hall in 2014, as well as targeted high net worth fundraising.

 Prior to working at Australian Marriage Equality, Jay owned his own business with 10 shops around NSW/ACT and a team of 75.
-In December 2012 Jay formally joined the AME team full time and in February 2013 he was given the title of National Secretary with technology, social media, fundraising, volunteers and corporates relationships his main focuses.
-Jay also maintains relationships with various US organisations including Freedom to Marry, Human Rights Campaign, GLAD and many fantastic individuals who have played an important role in the fight for marriage equality.
+In December 2012 Jay formally joined the AME team full time and in February 2013 he was given the title of National Secretary with technology, social media, fundraising, volunteers and corporates relationships being the areas of his main focus.
+Jay created many Australian Marriage Equality initiatives.
+They include this website, the state and federal Vote4Love/Vote4Equality campaigns, the Corporate Support campaign, the Equality Calling campaigns and many fundraising initiatives.
+He maintains relationships with various US organisations including Freedom to Marry, the Human Rights Campaign and many other fantastic individuals who have played an important role in the fight for marriage equality.

 Jennifer is the Page Support for Australian Marriage Equality.
 Prior to joining Australian Marriage Equality, she worked in application support at SkyTalk and Don Allen Real Estate, helping to manage the data base for both companies as well as each of the firm’s flyers and advertising campaigns.
 She has also volunteered with North Beach Squash Club as club captain for five years, acting as chair on the committee arranging pennant schedules and competitions.
 Jennifer graduated from Edith Cowan University in Mt Lawley and now lives with her husband and their two cats and two dogs in City Beach, Western Australia.